Widget Embedding Overview

 |---|---|

-| Dashboard widget | Embed a complete dashboard experience so users can build, modify, share, and subscribe to dashboards, charts, and controls.
-Use this when you want to provide full dashboard management inside your app. |
+| Dashboard | Embed a complete dashboard so users can build, modify, share, and subscribe to dashboards.
+Users can also modify charts and other controls included in the dashboard.
+Use this widget to provide full dashboard management inside your application. |

-| Automations widget | Provide a UI for users to create workflows and back-end processes such as data threshold alerts or scheduled tasks.
-Good for letting non-developers configure automated behavior. |
+| Automation | Allows users to create workflows such as data threshold alerts or scheduled tasks.
+Workflows are back-end processes.
+This widget helps non-developers to configure automated behavior. |

-| Pixel perfect report widget | Ideal for multi-page, layout-sensitive PDF exports like invoices or formatted client reports.
-You can embed it in authoring mode to let users design reports or in run mode for exporting. |
+| Pixel-Perfect Reports | Ideal for multi-page, layout-sensitive PDF exports like invoices or formatted client reports.
+You can embed this widget in authoring mode to help users design reports, or embed in run mode for exporting. |

-| Download Manager | Manage scheduled exports and subscriptions.
-Users can edit or remove schedules; admins can see all schedules for the application. |
+| Download Manager | Allows users to manage scheduled exports and subscriptions.
+Users can edit or remove schedules, while administrators can view all schedules for the application. |

-| Single panel widget | Embed a single chart or panel (for example, stock levels by product line) when a full dashboard is unnecessary. |
+| Single Panel | Allows embedding of a single chart or panel (for example, stock levels by product line) in place of a full dashboard. |

 Core Components of Embedded Widgets